KevinMcK100/exchange-balance-telegram-bot/README.md

 #### Remove Script

 Removes the currently running service.
-If you want to restart use this followed by start script.
+If you want to restart the service, use this followed by start script.

 ```bash
 ./remove-bot-service.sh